-We're Here to Help - If you have been impacted by the hurricane in Florida, or by recent storms in Alaska or Puerto Rico, or by recent flooding in southern Indiana, call us to learn about your options.
+We're Here to Help - If you were impacted by the hurricane in Florida, call us to learn about your options.

 Your beneficiary is the person (or people) you want to receive the money from your policy if you pass away.
 One way that TruStage helps protect you and your loved ones is by reminding you to keep your beneficiaries up to date.
 Here are a few frequently asked questions about beneficiaries.

 Why is keeping my beneficiaries updated so important?